 Rocambolesc Gelateria serves a selection of six flavors at any one time.
 Since pastry chefs make the ice cream with milk instead of cream, the resulting product has a lighter soft-serve texture.

 But don’t think that quality is sacrificed with this approach.
 Our favorite ice creams, the baked apple and panettone, have a creamy texture, while the yogurt has a flavor profile that’s both bright and tart.

 The real magic happens with the addition of the toppings.
 Although the shop allows customers to choose from 34 toppings, most people go for the suggested combinations.

 It’s hard to imagine a better combination than baked apple ice cream topped with caramelized apples, baked apple and shortbread cookies unless it’s panettone ice cream topped with candied fruit, sugar pearls and dark chocolate (pictured above).
 Both are true feasts for the eyes and mouth.

 Made to order in the shop, candy floss, known as cotton candy in North America, is the star topping.
 Eating a cone or cup with candy floss on top will make the most sophisticated adult feel like a kid at the circus.
 At least that’s how we felt while eating a cup of yogurt drizzled with caramel sauce and topped with a candy floss crown.

 Rocambolesc Gelateria is always crowded but is well worth the queue.
-Not everybody can score a reservation and experience the exclusive El Celler de Can Roca menu while visiting Girona in Spain, but everybody can enjoy the Roca family’s world-class ice cream.
+While not everybody can score a reservation and experience the exclusive El Celler de Can Roca menu while visiting Girona in Spain, anybody and everybody can enjoy the Roca family’s world-class ice cream.

 Watch our YouTube video to see what it’s like to eat crazy, cool ice cream at Rocambolesc Gelateria in Girona.